-The process to consider the application for revocation of detainment on account of lack of attendance in 4 or more courses, due to genuine reasons (viz. sports participation, NCC, Medical grounds etc) is as follows:
+The process to consider the application for revocation of detainment on account of lack of attendance in 4 or more courses, due to genuine reasons (viz. sports participation, NCC, Medical grounds etc.) is as follows:

-The student submits an application for consideration via a request letter to the CoE, not later than 3 days from the last working day, along with the HOD's recommendation, Class Advisors report and Mentors recommendation.
-A committee consists of the Principal, CoE, DoA (1 representative), Head (OSA), LC (1 representative), HODs - 2 from departments other than the student's own).
-The committee shall meet 4 working days, to consider the case.
-Stakeholders may be called to be meeting as may be required, and decision arrived at.
+The student submits an application for consideration via a request letter to the CoE, not later than 3 days from the last working day, along with the HOD's recommendation, Class Advisor's report and Mentor's recommendation.
+A committee consisting of the Principal, CoE, DoA (1 representative), Head (OSA), LC (1 representative), HODs - 2 from departments other than the student's own).
+The committee shall meet within 4 working days, to consider the case.
+Stakeholders may be called to be present in the meeting as may be required, and decision arrived at.
 The decision approved by Principal shall be final.